christianThardy/christianThardy.github.io/tom-interpretability.md

 Each component serves a specific role at different points in the sequence.
 The timing and strength of the activations suggest a well organized circuit that tracks states, actions, beliefs using linguistic elements throughout the narrative.

+Because LLMs can maintain multiple, possibly conflicting “realities,” they are capable of perspective tracking—but also potentially misleading or “lying.”
+Understanding how “copy suppression” and “belief separation” heads function might be central to alignment: controlling or auditing how a model handles contradictory beliefs or goals.

 <br>

 # Broader implications <a id="broader-implications"></a>
 <sub>[↑](#top)</sub>

-A common critique of LLMs is that they rely purely on formal linguistic competence, and therefore can't truly "learn" meaning in a deep sense<sub>[<a href="https://aclanthology.org/2020.acl-main.463.pdf" title="Bender" rel="nofollow">24</a>]</sub>.
+A common critique of LLMs is that they rely purely on formal linguistic competence, and therefore can't truly "learn" meaning in a deep sense<sub>[<a href="https://aclanthology.org/2020.acl-main.463.pdf" title="Bender" rel="nofollow">22</a>]</sub>.
 However, when considering *emergent understanding*—the idea that models develop an implicit sense of meaning based on patterns in the data—It begs to question: How do mechanisms effectively capture semantics to succeed at ToM?

 One plausible hypothesis is that while induction heads primarily track formal patterns, semantic meaning embedded in those patterns gets absorbed through training.
 For example, repeated references to “the cat being on the basket” provide a robust contextual anchor.
 Although induction heads focus on sequence-level correlations, they often align with real-world semantics present in the training data.
 When a model predicts that “the cat is in the basket”, it might be leveraging a weakly implicit form of semantic understanding (functional competency) encoded in its layers.

 This idea is particularly relevant in tasks requiring predictions about mental states or perspectives.
-Even if the model initially exploits high-level patterns, these patterns often align with semantic reasoning.
+Even if the model initially exploits distributional patterns, these patterns often align with semantic reasoning, implicatures, presuppositions, and other pragmatic cues.
+The model may not have a meta‐understanding of Grice, but it does learn that certain implicatures typically follow specific contexts (e.g., “John thinks…” followed by actions that reveal mismatches between his belief and reality).
 For example, deeper layers—say, layer 22—don’t just pass through raw pattern data from earlier layers.
 Instead, they integrate signals representing a mix of formal linguistic structure and contextual cues.
-By this stage, the model might be blending formal reasoning with the semantic relationships encoded in the data.
+By this stage, the model might be blending formal reasoning with the semantic relationships encoded in the data because they've internalized the relevant linguistic forms.

 This raises another question: When the model predicts John’s perspective in a ToM task, is it actually reasoning about John’s mental state (functional competence)?
 Or is it just leveraging high-level linguistic correlations (formal competence) that happen to align with correct answers?
 I think there’s a blurry line here—meaning can emerge from form when structured, implicit grounding exists in the data.